Gvistic/Firework-Show/README.md

  ## Installation
  1. Grab a copy from: [Here](https://www.roblox.com/library/12975366762/FireworkModule)
  2. Insert the model through the Roblox Studio toolbox
- 3. From the model open "RodisFireworks" folder
+ 3. From the model open "Fireworks" folder
  4. Move and ungroup everything respectively:
-     - "RodisFireworksModule" -> `ReplciatedStorage`
+     - "FireworksModule" -> `ReplciatedStorage`
-     - "RodisFireworkController" -> `ServerScriptService`
+     - "FireworkController" -> `ServerScriptService`
-     - "RodisFireworks" -> `Workspace`
+     - "Fireworks" -> `Workspace`

 ## Getting Started

-To use the Rodis Firework module, follow these steps:
+To use the Firework module, follow these steps:

-1. Create or import a rocket or firework launcher, and place them in Workspace, in the "RodisFireworks" folder.
+1. Create or import a rocket or firework launcher, and place them in Workspace, in the "Fireworks" folder.
 2. Give each type of firework model a unique name (Though you can ignite multiple of the same fireworks if they have the same name).
 3. Use the firework module to ignite the fireworks!